robertkleffner/conlangs/unnamed-active-stative/basic-features.md

 - T = consonants - (h, j, r, w, wh, l)

 R-colored, l-colored and nasal-colored vowels are **only** used for inflectionary purposes.
-The vowels *i* and *ae* cannot appear in roots anywhere where they might become an r-, l-, or nasal-colored vowel.
+The vowel *i* cannot appear in roots anywhere where they might become an r-, l-, or nasal-colored vowel.
 Nasals can only begin a root, never appear as a part.

 ## Slides